Ever wondered if there are actual survival uses for survival blankets?

 You only need small strips, but once tied to the hook, those strips will make fish go crazy!

-This one little thing can keep you from starving to death.
+This one little trick can keep you from starving to death.

 It’s so easy!